hackerb9/vt340test/locator/locator.md

   select() timeout of about a tenth of a second, then sending a request for a position report.
 (See [locatormulti.sh][].)

+* vttest has a "dec locator" test, but it only implements the DECTERM protocol, not the VT340 mouse.

 ### Tektronix GIN mode test